linying2024/Hide-My-Applist-Clone/README.md

 ### Visit <https://github.com/Dr-TSNG/Hide-My-Applist> for official builds

 # Reminder: Changing the package name is not an appropriate method to evade detection.
-### For Android 10, you can try <https://github.com/Magisk-Modules-Alt-Repo/data_isolation_support> for data isolation.
+### For devices running Android 10 or below, you can attempt to use https://github.com/Magisk-Modules-Alt-Repo/data_isolation_support for data isolation.

 ## About this module